Purely Radiative Higgs Mass in Scale invariant models: Illustrative Example

-One has to mention that for the upper range in Fig.~\ref{fig:1l}, we used 10k benchmark points (BPs) and considered many theoretical and experimental constraints such as the vacuum stability, perturbativity, perturbative unitarity, electroweak precision tests, the di-photon Higgs decay, the Higgs invisible decay when applicable, the Higgs total decay width measurement~\cite{CMS:2015chx,ATLAS:2018jym}, the implications of the negative searches on neutralinos and charginos in supersymmetric models on the inert masses, the bounds on DM nucleon scattering cross section from DD experiments (Xenon~1T~\cite{Aprile:2017iyp}); and the Higgs signal strength at the LHC $\mu_{{\rm tot}}\geq0.89$~\cite{ATLAS:2016neq}.
-For the lower range, we omitted the BPs that are excluded by the negative searches for a heavy resonance in the channels $pp\rightarrow S\rightarrow\tau\tau$~\cite{ATLAS:2020zms}, $pp\rightarrow S\rightarrow ZZ$~\cite{ATLAS:2020tlo} and $pp\rightarrow S\rightarrow WW$~\cite{CMS:2021klu}; in addition to the negative searches on the resonant di-Higgs production $pp\rightarrow S\rightarrow HH$ via the different channel $HH\rightarrow b\bar{b}\tau\tau$~\cite{ATLAS:2021fet}, $HH\rightarrow b\bar{b}b\bar{b}$~\cite{ATLAS:2021ulo} and $HH\rightarrow b\bar{b}\gamma\gamma$~\cite{ATLAS:2021jki}.
-These recent constraints exclude only 5.35\% of the BPs used in the upper panels in Fig.~\ref{fig:1l}.
-Indeed, there are other relevant constraints to this model such as neutrinos oscillation data, dark matter (DM) relic density and and the lepton flavor violating processes.
+One has to mention that for the upper panels range in Fig.~\ref{fig:1l}, we used 10K benchmark points (BPs) and considered many theoretical and experimental constraints such as the vacuum stability, perturbativity, perturbative unitarity, electroweak precision tests, the di-photon Higgs decay, the Higgs invisible decay when applicable, the Higgs total decay width measurement~\cite{ATLAS:2018jym}, the implications from negative searches for neutralinos and charginos in supersymmetric models on the inert masses, the bounds on DM nucleon scattering cross section from DD experiments (Xenon~1T~\cite{Aprile:2017iyp}); and the Higgs signal strength at the LHC $\mu_{{\rm tot}}\geq0.89$~\cite{ATLAS:2016neq}.
+For the lower panels range, we omitted the BPs that are excluded by the negative searches for a heavy resonance in the channels $pp\rightarrow S\rightarrow\tau\tau,\,ZZ,\,WW$ and by the negative searches on the resonant di-Higgs production $pp\rightarrow S\rightarrow HH$ via the different channel $HH\rightarrow b\bar{b}\tau\tau,\,b\bar{b}b\bar{b},\,b\bar{b}\gamma\gamma\,$ as mentioned previously.
+These constraints exclude only 5.35\% of the BPs used in the upper panels in Fig.~\ref{fig:1l}.
+Indeed, there are other relevant constraints to this model such as neutrinos oscillation data, DM relic density and and the lepton flavor violating processes.
 These constraints are not considered here since we interested on the parameters and constraints that are relevant to the radiative effects on the Higgs sector.